OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-mssql-database-to-environment.md

 2. Give the Runbook a name and click **SAVE**.
 3. Click **DEFINE YOUR RUNBOOK PROCESS**, then click **ADD STEP**.
 4. Add a new step template from the community library called **SQL - Restore Database**.
 5. Fill out all the parameters in the step.
-We recommend to using [variables](/docs/projects/variables/index.md) rather than entering the values directly in the step parameters.
+We recommend using [variables](/docs/projects/variables/index.md) rather than entering the values directly in the step parameters.

 | Parameter  | Description | Example |
 | ------------- | ------------- | ------------- |